VernierST/blink-diff/README.md

 The command-line tool exposes a couple of flags and parameters for the comparison:
 ```
 --verbose                 Turn on verbose mode
 --debug                   Turn on debug mode - leaving all filters and modifications on the result
---threshold p       Number of pixels/percent 'p' below which differences are ignored
+--threshold p             Number of pixels/percent 'p' below which differences are ignored. (default: 500 pixels)
 --threshold-type t        'pixel' and 'percent' as type of threshold. (default: pixel)
---delta p           Max. distance colors in the 4 dimensional color-space without triggering a difference. (default: 20)
+--delta p                 Max. distance colors in the 4 dimensional color-space without triggering a difference. (default: 40)
+--gamma e                 Base Gamma correction exponent e. (default: 1.0)
+--gammaR e                Gamma correction exponent e for red
+--gammaG e                Gamma correction exponent e for green
+--gammaB e                Gamma correction exponent e for blue
 --copyImageA              Copies first image to output as base. (default: true)
 --copyImageB              Copies second image to output as base.
 --no-copy                 Doesn't copy anything to output as base.
 --output o                Write difference to the file 'o'
 --filter f                Filters f (separated with comma) that will be applied before the comparison.
 --no-composition          Turns the composition feature off
 --compose-ltr             Compose output image from left to right
 --compose-ttb             Compose output image from top to bottom
 --hide-shift              Hides shift highlighting (default: false)
 --h-shift                 Acceptable horizontal shift of pixel. (default: 0)
 --v-shift                 Acceptable vertical shift of pixel. (default: 0)
 --block-out x,y,w,h       Block-out area.
 Can be repeated multiple times.
+--blockOutOpacity d       Block-out opacity. (default: 1)")
+--blockOutOutputOpacity d Block-out output opacity (doesn't affect comparison) (default: 1.0)
 --version                 Print version
 --help                    This help
 ```

+**For Vernier**

+Added on Vernier's fork are additional features from the object usage for use within the command-line tool.
+The purpose of this fork is to use blink-diff for QA testing of images.

+###New flags

+Color filtering: When testing for color differences, blink-diff applies an algorithm to calculate the distance between colors in 4D color space.
+The steps for this conversion are RGB[0-255] to RGB[0-1], RGB-1 to XYZ, and XYZ to CIELAB.
+If the gamma
+	flag is used, the gamma exponent is applied to the R, G, or B values after they are converted to 0-1.
+The result of that is that the changed values decrease to be exponentially smaller, as does the differences between them.
+This makes it more likely they will meet the default 20 unit distance threshold for color differences used by blink-diff.
+* ```gamma```
+* ```gammaR```
+* ```gammaG```
+* ```gammaB```

+Compare filtering: This flag adjusts the opacity of block-out filters, which are applied to images pre-comparison.
+Higher the opacity means fewer differences will be yielded in that region.
+* ```blockOutOpacity```

+Output adjustments: This doesn't have any effect on the comparison of images.
+This feature was added explicitly to the Vernier fork to allow for more verbose output data; it allows users to see block-out regions while still being able to adjust
+	opacity and see the elements underneath from the compared images.
+* ```blockOutOutputOpacity```

 ###Object usage